No Records Found

 Sorry, unable to load Google Maps API.

 - Agriturismo Bannata is a lovely, rustic masseria farmhouse hotel in a great location in central Sicily, Italy.
 It is near both the spectacular city of Enna and the historic, artistic town of Piazza Armerina with its UNESCO world heritage site Villa Romana del Casale.
 THE ACCOMMODATION: They have a choice of 6 B&B rooms for up to four people per room in their very elegantly restored traditional Sicilian farmhouse.
 The rooms are spacious, clean and comfortable, and the whole property has much nice antique furniture and a beautifully rustic style, in all the rooms and in the common lounge and dining areas.
 There is plenty of space to enjoy outside too around the farm, the gardens, and the swimming pool The food here is excellent, and not only breakfast, they serve really good lunch and dinners too, with a wide variety of Sicilian and Italian food and wine.
 They include plenty of vegetarian options and a good deal of the ingredients come fresh from their own farm.
 The friendly owners are always happy to organize cooking classes too, just ask!
+PRICES: Check out all the details – prices, reviews & more photos on the booking page here.
 THE FARM: The farm has olive and almond trees plus various other fruits, vegetables and crops.
 As mentioned before they use a lot of their own ingredients in the food they serve at the farmhouse, and they also produce olive oil, almonds and cereals.
 THE LOCATION: The agriturismo is just 6km from the lovely, historic town of Piazza Armerina, in the very heart of Sicily.
 Many tourists pass this way to see the 4th-century Romana del Casale, a UNESCO world heritage site which has over 3,500 square meters of mosaic floors, but there is plenty more to keep the discerning visitor in the area.
 There is the city of Enna, less than a half an hour from Agriturismo Bannata, it is Italy’s highest provincial capital and a spectacular sight, sitting on a hilltop 900 meters above sea level.
-It has a long and important history too once being the main site of devotion to the Roman Goddess Ceres and with its strategic position being coveted by practically every invader of Sicily.
-It, not surprisingly, has plenty of historical sites including the Norman era READ MORE
+It has a long and important history too once being the main site of devotion to the Roman Goddess Ceres and with its strategic position being coveted by READ MORE

 - Casa Migliaca is a delightfully rustic agriturismo in Pettineo, near the town of Cefalù, Messina, Sicily.
 It has B&B accommodation in its hilltop farmhouse which comes beautifully shaded with organic orchard groves and has gorgeous views over the surrounding countryside and the Mediterranean beyond.
 THE ACCOMMODATION: Their rooms are traditional style with wood beamed ceilings, rustic furniture and tiled floors.
 And all are comfortable, clean and spacious with private bathroom and WiFi.
 There is shared lounge at the farmhouse too, and a nice dining room.
 The outside space particularly has a beautifully natural feel; lots of plants and flowers running semi wild around the gardens creating an intimate atmosphere where long leisurely evening meals take place in the summer.
 Teresa, the owner and head chef, is very enthusiastic about Italian and Sicilian food and farming, and loves to share her knowledge with guests, through informal cooking classes and tours of the farm.
 The home made meals here are really excellent and many, if not most, ingredients, come straight from the farm outside.
 THE FARM: The farm is about 12 hectares in size and comes with its own water spring.
 A third area of the area is left as wild woodland where you can see plenty of local wildlife such as porcupines and foxes.
 The rest is cultivated using the biodynamic holistic farming principles of Demeter Bund, and has a wealth of fruits, vegetables and herbs; olives, oranges, lemons, pears, figs, almonds, plums, zucchini, aubergines, peppers and many more.
 Guests are welcome to pick and eat some of the produce themselves and you can also sample much of it too in their previously mentioned fantastic Sicilian meals.
 THE LOCATION: The views from the farm are simply beautiful, set as it is on its own hill which gets lovely cool breezes in the summer time.
 It is just outside the village of Pettineo, a typically small, cute Sicilian hilltop town, and within close proximity to Cefalù, a popular but still quite elegant beach town with a grand history dating back to the Norman conquest.
 This history is highlighted by its centre piece, the Duomo; a great cathedral that towers over Cefalù’s old town.
 It READ MORE